alces-software/flight-appliance-docs/docs/source/graphicaldesktop/graphicaldesktop.rst

   - e.g. to change to 1280x1024, enter the command ``xrandr -s 1280x1024``

 Your graphical desktop session will automatically resize to the new resolution requested.
+Use your local VNC client application to adjust the compression ratio, colour depth and frame-rate sessions in order to achieve the best user-experience for the desktop session.

 Using alces session commands to enable other types of session
 -------------------------------------------------------------

-Your Alces Flight Compute cluster can also support other types of graphical sessions designed to provide interactive applications directly to users.
+Your Alces Flight Compute cluster can also support other types of graphical session designed to provide interactive applications directly to users.
 To view the available types of session, use the command ``alces session avail``:

 .. code:: bash